microsoft/xbox-live-developer-tools/README.md

 ## Repo Structure
 * [/docs/](docs): Cmdlets documents.
 * [/Microsoft.Xbox.Service.Tool/](Microsoft.Xbox.Service.Tool): XBL cloud tooling dll, contains code for talking to xbl service tooling endpoints.
 Being consumed by cmdlets.
-[TODO: to be released as seprate nuget package, to be consumed by externally]
 * [/XboxLiveCmdlets/](XboxLiveCmdlets): Code for xbl cmdlets, warpper for consuming Microsoft.Xbox.Service.Tool.dll, also contains client only code for tooling like sandbox utilities.
 * [/XboxlivePSModule/](XboxlivePSModule): Manifest and building script for Xbl PS module.

 ## Documentation
-You can also learn how to use xboxlive powershell module by reading our documentation:
+You can also learn how to use Xbox Live PowerShell module by reading our documentation:

 - [Cmdlet Documentation](docs/XboxLivePsModule.md)